ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <p align="center"> <b>Improve Head Tracking</b> </p>

 The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
 Fixing these issues seems very doable, and I am currently working on that full time.
 The most promising solution seems to use a filter which detects tracking errors and removes them.
 First tests look very promising so stay tuned for improved versions in the future.
-I don't think we reach the same quality as dual camera setups in extrema situations but I predict a future version will offer almost perfect head tracking when performing normal head movements.
+I don't think we reach the same quality as dual camera setups in extrema situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.

 <p align="center"> <b>Hand Tracking</b> </p>